 - Alpha-melodics: DAD / BEEF / DECAF / BEGGED:

 One way around this is to impose some artificial limitations on ourselves.
 And setting our game to the geometry of the guitar’s open strings is ideal for the task.
 For one thing, our alpha-melodic sequences are just the starting points, rather than the endgame of the exercise: as we’re just using them to set tunings, with the freedoms they offer yet to be explored until we start to jam.

 Further intrigue is added by the fact that there are 7 ‘note letters’ in the Cmaj scale (A-B-C-D-E-F-G), but only 6 strings on the guitar.
 This means that any ‘straightforward’ alpha-melodic tuning must omit at least one scale tone – which summons some natural irregularity for the ear to latch onto.
 (You can in fact squeeze all 7 letter names in, as ‘Ab-C-D-E-F-G’: a more dissonant arrangement.
 You can then ‘describe’ the modification you’ve just made with a new tuning: ‘ADD-A-AB’.
 And if your 1str then snapped, you could ‘ADD-A-Ab‘ for a new one.
 This is what all this sounds like:)

 - A-B-C-D-E-F-G / Ab-C-D-E-F-G / ADD-A-AB / ADD-A-Ab:

 In a way, you’re ‘limiting things in order to open them up‘.
-This may seem counterintuitive, but it probably shouldn’t: in some way, every act of creation entails the setting of limitations (e.g. the changes of a jazz standard are designed to invite certain harmonic motions while excluding others – and, on a more fundamental level, you have to choose some particular instrument to start learning on at all).
+This may seem counterintuitive, but it probably shouldn’t: in some way, every act of creation entails the setting of restrictions (e.g. the changes of a jazz standard are designed to invite certain harmonic motions while excluding others – and, on a more fundamental level, you have to choose some particular instrument to start learning on at all).